 Does Stone Foundation Repair Apply to You?

-Before we dive into the nitty-gritty of stone foundations, know that we want to help you identify whether or not you need to hire a stonemason—not tell you how to attempt your own repairs.
-Stone foundation repair is tricky and varies on a case by case basis, which is why you should always leave it to the professionals.
+Before we dive into the nitty-gritty of natural stone foundations, know that we want to help you identify whether or not you need to hire a stonemason—not tell you how to attempt your own repairs.
+Stone foundation repair is tricky and varies on a case-by-case basis, so you should always leave it to the professionals, like us here at Dutchies Stoneworks.

-If you’re doing major renovations on your home or installing a new patio, know that a contractor will likely look at your foundation and evaluate it.
-Foundation replacements are expensive, but make sure you call in an expert stonemason for a second opinion before you make any costly decisions.
+If you’re doing major renovations on your home or installing a new patio, know that a general contractor will likely look at your foundation and evaluate it.
+If they spot issues, they may recommend replacing the foundation.
+Foundation replacements are expensive, so make sure you call in an expert stonemason for a second opinion before you make any costly decisions.

 If a stone foundation is failing, it could be for several reasons.
 A lot of the time, it has to do with some type of water damage.
-Here are a few reasons why you could be having water issues with your foundation:
+Here are four reasons why you could be having water issues with your foundation:

 - There’s improper grading and sloping around your home, causing water and potential flooding issues.